osism/.github/profile/README.md

 [osism/issues](https://github.com/osism/issues).
 We will then move it to the right place and assign it as soon as possible.

+## Matrix

+On Matrix we are available via [#osism](https://matrix.to/#/#osism:matrix.org) for problems, suggestions, feedback etc. around OSISM.
+We are also happy to discuss topics like OpenStack, Ceph, and Ansible in general.

 ## Contribute

 Open Source Software lives from participation.
 Contributions are the lifeblood of open source